2021 Ford Expedition® Safety Recall: Battery Junction Box

 Your Ford dealer can repair this for you.
 Please contact your dealer to make an appointment by calling or booking service online or on the FordPass® App or Lincoln Way® App.
 They will work with you to schedule service at a time and location that is most convenient for you.
 They can even send a mobile repair technician to your home – at no charge.

 In the meantime, you can still choose to drive your vehicle.
 But if you do not feel comfortable driving your Expedition, your local Concesionario Ford will also help you secure a loaner vehicle.
 They'll do their best to provide you with something comparable to drive.

 Keeping Ford drivers and passengers safe is our most important job.
 If you have any questions or concerns about the Expedition safety recall, please call 1-833-807-3673 and reference 22S36 or 22S48.
 A Ford Recall team member will be happy to assist you.

 Why is there a recall?

-We’ve discovered a vehicle safety issue in some 2021 model-year Ford Expedition and Lincoln Navigator® vehicles built between July 27, 2020, and August 31, 2021.
+We've discovered a vehicle safety issue in some 2021 model-year Ford Expedition vehicles built from July 28, 2020 to August 31, 2021.
 Some of these vehicles have experienced an under-hood fire, even while parked and off.